Back

 The best structural decisions came from conversations, not planning.

-The three-tier hierarchy wasn't in the brief.
-It emerged from a mid-project design review.
-That's the kind of decision that only happens if you're paying attention to what's breaking, not just what's been scoped.
+The three-tier hierarchy emerged from a mid-project design review the kind of decision that only happens if you're paying attention to what's breaking, not just what's been scoped.

 Next project